- Jessica Stein Diamond, president

 Brian Kramer, vice president

 Charlie was a camper at Nebagamon from 1999-2004.
 He then worked as a cabin counselor for three years, teaching riflery and photography, and as trip staff for another two years.
 In 2017 he returned as the LJ push.
 Charlie holds a B.A. in chemistry from Washington University in St. Louis and a Ph.D. in chemistry from the University of Washington in Seattle.
-He teaches college chemistry in the Puget Sound region of Washington.
+He teaches college chemistry at a few schools in Washington.
 When he’s not in the classroom or lab, Charlie enjoys applying the skills he learned at camp as a hiker, canoeist, and photographer.
 His repertoire as a cook is still based entirely on Nebagamon tripping meals.

 Jim spent four summers as a camper and three summers as a counselor at Nebagamon between 1982 and 1989.
 He grew up in the Chicago suburbs and now lives in Washington, DC with his wife, Aliza, and their sons, Emmitt and Tomer.
 Jim is a founding partner of GBA Strategies, which conducts public opinion research and provides strategic counsel to candidates for office, non-profit organizations, civic groups, and businesses.
 He received a B.A in philosophy at Colgate University and an M.A. in Middle East History at Tel Aviv University.
 Jim speaks Hebrew fluently and is learning American Sign Language.
 While his educational, professional, and language background is a bit random, he has fully enjoyed the path – particularly the Nebagamon part.